 Once the assignment is created, it will take around 30 minutes to take effect.

-In this section, we will verify how the policy enforcement looks after it’s enforced.
+In this section, we will verify how the policy enforcement looks after its enabled.

-I already have a couple of VMs which I have created using this policy which is assigned on the scope of my resource group.
+I already have a couple of VMs that I have created using this policy which is assigned on the scope of my resource group.

 Navigate to the resource group where the VMs are created, and then click on ‘Policies‘ on the left blade under Settings as shown in the figure below.